20-22 Wenlock Road, LONDON, N1 7GU

 Why it matters:

-Understanding the various types of banking transactions helps individuals and businesses choose the best method for managing their finances.
-From traditional cash and cheque transactions to advanced digital transfers and mobile wallets, each transaction type serves a unique purpose.
+Understanding the types of transactions in banking UK helps you choose the right methods to manage your finances effectively.
+From traditional cash and cheque payments to advanced online transfers and mobile wallets, each transaction type serves a distinct purpose.

 The main types of transactions in banks include cash transactions, cheque payments, online transfers (NEFT, RTGS, IMPS, UPI), card payments, demand drafts, auto-debits, and foreign exchange dealings.